 And the magnetic islands which players blast away in the game?
 Fusion scientists investigate various ways to mitigate these plasma instabilities.
 One of them is an automated feedback system.
 It picks up the magnetic islands thanks to their emission of tiny amounts of microwaves, automatically directs powerful microwaves at their spot and shrinks them to harmless size.
 Just like the players in ‘Operation Tokamak’.

-You find lots of general and more in-depth information on our web site to get a better understanding of the real science is pursued in a mutual European effort.
+You find lots of general and more in-depth information on our website to get a better understanding of the real science is pursued in a mutual European effort.
+Find out more about fusion conditions here.

 But you are already prepared to run your own session in the ‘Operation Tokamak’ game.
 Find out how much energy you produced and how much CO2 you saved.
-And do not forget to share your score with your friends on the Leaderboard on the EFDA website or on your private Facebook account.
+And do not forget to share your score with your friends on your private Facebook account.
 Tweet about it using #optok.
 Good luck!